Hi, I’m Meg. I define product futures, design experiences people love, & build the teams that deliver them.

 2015 - 2017

-When I'm not working, I'm hanging out with my very cool 5-year-old and my husband, growing things in my garden, trying not to kill houseplants, practicing yoga, or riding my bike around Pittsburgh.
+I’m a recent Austin, TX transplant living in Pittsburgh, PA.
+Ask me about my garden!
+When I’m not designing, I'm hanging out with my very cool 6-year-old, growing things outside, neglecting houseplants inside, or riding my bike around Pittsburgh.